 An advanced analysis of the development of the American economy from 1860 to the present.
 Economic concepts include, opportunity cost, monetary and, fiscal theory and policy the role of immigration and Great Depression.
 (Fulfills Associate degree Ethnic Studies requirement.)
-PREREQ: Completion of or concurrent enrollment in ECON 100; ENGL 836 or 847 or ESL 400 OR eligibility for ENGL 100 or 105 on an approved college English Placement Test and other measures as necessary AND READ 836 or ESL 400 with Credit or a grade of "C" or better OR eligibility for 400-level Reading courses on approved college Reading Placement Test and other measures as necessary.
+PREREQ: Completion of or concurrent enrollment in ECON 100; ENGL 836 or 847 or ESL 400 OR eligibility for ENGL 100 or 105 on the College Placement Test or other multiple measures assessment.
 Transfer: CSU: DUS-1 & DSI, UC.
 (IGETC: 4)